psi09/docs/content/docs/intro/concepts/project.md

 ---
-title: "Projects"
+title: "Projects and Programs"
-meta_desc: An in depth look at Pulumi Projects and their usage.
+meta_desc: An in-depth look at Pulumi Projects and their usage.
 menu:
   intro:
     parent: concepts